History of homosexuality in American film: Early films and productions

 The Motion Picture Production Code, also simply known as the Production Code or as the "Hays Code", was established both to curtail additional government censorship and to prevent the loss of revenue from boycotts led by the Catholic Church and fundamentalist Protestant groups, who had wanted to judge the moral impact of Hollywood cinema on the general public.
 In terms of homosexuality, the code marked the end of the "pansy" characters and the beginning of depictions that were more reserved and buried within subtext.
 While the code did not explicitly state that depictions of homosexuality were against the code, the code barred the depiction of any kind of sexual perversion or deviance, which homosexuality fell under at the time.
 Gay characters on screen also came to be represented as villains or victims who commit crimes due to their homosexuality.
-Per the production code these homosexual villains would have to be punished by the law in order to coincide with the code's rule stating that films could not place crime above law.
+Per the production code these homosexual villains would have to be punished by the law to coincide with the code's rule stating that films could not place crime above law.
 An example of the enforcement of the production code is the character Joel Cairo in the 1941 film The Maltese Falcon.
 In the original novel the character is clearly homosexual, though in the movie his homosexuality is made vague.
 The production code not only affected what was cut from movies containing homosexual characters, but also often removed them completely.
 The stage play The Children's Hour by Lillian Hellman was released as a film in 1936 titled These Three directed by William Wyler.
 The stage play contained a storyline of two teachers being accused of having a lesbian affair, yet the film version created a heterosexual love triangle between two women and one man.
 Critics came to favor the production code as it allowed for unsavory behaviors to be eliminated from the public eye.
 Many critics stated that the film version of The Children's Hour was more enjoyable with the absence of the lesbian characters when compared to the original stage play.

+Sean Griffin, author or Tinker Belles and Evil Queens: The Walt Disney Company from the Inside Out, said Disney's cartoon Ferdinand the Bull (1939) is "not necessarily gay, but it's definitely queer".
+The short film depicts a "sleepy eyed bull who doesn't conform to expectations of masculinity".
+Nico Lang of Harper's Bazaar said Disney's 1941 film The Reluctant Dragon "is extremely queer, even if it's not necessarily gay".
+He also noted the inclusion of a gay couple (two male antelopes) in Zootopia.